Addiction and Trauma Services

-The Day Program is for men looking for education and daily support and who may be contemplating long-term treatment for their addiction.
+The Day Program is for men in the community looking for education and daily support, who may be contemplating long-term treatment for their addiction.
 Groups are held on weekday mornings from 9:00 a.m. to 10:30 a.m.
 Clients may also attend drop-in counselling and other programming if they are staying at the shelter.
 While there is no intake or assessment process, participants must be clean and sober when they attend.

 We have 12 beds available in the Hope Program wing of the shelter for men who are attending our Day Program and staying at the shelter.
 The Hope Program rooms provide residents with a greater sense of security and community than in the rest of the shelter.
 We do not require our Hope Program clients to practice complete abstinence from drugs or alcohol; however, they cannot be under the influence while in their Hope Program room.

 For people looking to make a longer-term commitment to sobriety, we have our Stabilization Program.
 This program is for men who are homeless or at risk of being homeless, who have an addiction and want to maintain abstinence, stabilize their lives, and develop a healthier lifestyle.
-With the help of an Addictions Counselor, clients are supported to develop an individual treatment plan that will help them reach their long-term goals.
+With the help of an Addiction Treatment Counselor, clients are supported to develop an individual treatment plan that will help them reach their long-term goals.
 This is a 30-day program with 13 beds and clients have the potential for an extension to bridge the wait time for a continued residential treatment program.
 To enter Stabilization, participants must be clean and sober for 24 hours.